-This transitional regime has in effect continued to the present and no consultative process of long term strategy for digitalization has ever been instituted.
-The restrictions placed on experimental licences remain in effect, preventing the development of new programming services and limiting additional content to alphanumeric text.
-Few, if any, new entrants have been licensed and the lack of any permanent licensing structure has meant a lack of interest on the part of investors in developing new digital services on the DAB platform.
+This transitional regime, in effect, continued indefinitely and not until 2006 was a consultative process or a longer term strategy for digitalization considered.
+The restrictions placed on experimental licences remained in effect during this period, preventing the development of new programming services and limiting additional content to alpha-numeric text.
+Few, if any, new entrants were licensed and the lack of any permanent licensing structure meant a lack of interest on the part of investors in developing new digital services on the DAB platform.

-The issue of stand-alone licences for DAB has been a contentious one and illustrates the kind of stalemate that the industry as a whole is experiencing on its digital policy.
-Interestingly, the pressure for additional, digital only licences has come not from within the mainstream broadcast sector but from the field of ethnic broadcasting.
-With an expanding diverse and multicultural population in each of its major cities, there has been an ongoing and increasing demand for the provision of new ethnic broadcast services.20 Over half the population of the greater metropolitan area of Toronto, for instance, is comprised of ethnically diverse communities with some 55 distinct ethnic groups in over 45 languages.
-While currently there are 6 full service ethnic radio stations, there is enormous demand for new services.
+The issue of stand-alone licences for DAB has been a contentious one and illustrates the kind of stalemate that the industry's digital policy found itself in.
+Interestingly, the pressure for additional, digital-only licences came not from within the mainstream broadcast sector but from the field of ethnic broadcasting.
+With an expanding diverse and multicultural population, an increasing demand for the provision of new ethnic broadcast services continues to be experienced.
+The Broadcasting Act 1991 requires that Canadian broadcasting should reflect 'should reflect the multicultural and multiracial nature of Canadian society' and makes provision for a distinct category of ethnic programming with a diverse range of services utilising over the air and specialised networks (CRTC, 1999).
+Over half the population of the greater metropolitan area of Toronto, for instance, is comprised of ethnically diverse communities with some 55 distinct ethnic groups and over 45 languages.
+While in 2006 there were 6 full service ethnic radio stations, there continues to be strong demand for new services.
 Additional niche ethnic broadcasting has been provided by the use of SCMO (subsidiary communications multiplex operation) services, using ancillary spectrum capacity available on FM and leased by existing broadcast licence holders.
-Special receiving equipment is required for the service but its success as demonstrated by the 12 SCMO operations in the Greater Toronto Area has shown the potential of new channels using dedicated technology for specific niche applications or community uses.
+Special receiving equipment is required for the service but its success as demonstrated by the large number of SCMO operations in the Greater Toronto Area illustrates the potential of new channels using dedicated technology for specific niche applications or community uses.